Aderemi554/Exercises/README.md

 # Strive
- repository contains all the exercises and projects for strive school.
+Repository contains all the exercises and projects for strive school.